Start9Labs/bitcoind-startos/docs/integrations/bisq/guide.md

     ![Bisq Settings](./assets/bisq1.png "Click Network Info")

 1. Select "Use Custom Bitcoin Core Nodes."
-Enter your Bitcoin Core **PEER** Tor address (found in your Embassy's Bitcoin service page, under "Interfaces").
+Enter your Bitcoin Core **PEER** Tor address (found in your StartOS's Bitcoin service page, under "Interfaces").
 Be certain to remove the "http://" prefix; Bisq will complain if you do not.

     ![Bitcoin Core Node](./assets/bisq2.png "Enter Your Node's Peer Onion Address")